Milerius/nephtys/README.md

 # Nephtys

 Nephtys is an open-source **MMORPG** based on ancient egypt written in modern C++.
-This is a `Dofus` like 2.5D, strategic and turn based.
+Nephtys is 2.5D isometric game with strategic and turn based oriented battle system.

 ## Prerequisites